-Developing a coordinated approach to weed management will require application of methodology to objectively determine the risk posed by individual weeds in specific situations.
-Priorities need to be applicable to existing and potential weeds.
+Developing a coordinated approach to weed management will require application of process that is species, scale and location sensitive to objectively determine the risk posed by individual weeds in specific situations.
+This process will need to be applicable to all weed management levels (patch/property, local, regional and State) and to both existing and potential weeds.
 The methodology will need to build upon those used in international and interstate risk assessment, the existing statutory basis for assessing agricultural weeds, those recommended in the Environmental Weed Strategy for Western Australia and the National Weeds Strategy.
 This is essential to ensure a consistent approach to weed prioritisation in Western Australia.